Logo

 • Unpublish or publish an Engage tool version

-• Edit its information: Name and device - you can not change its type.
+• Edit its information: Name and device - but you cannot change its type.

 • Studio: edit its text, style, triggering or settings